unitaryfund/mitiq/docs/source/guide/ddd-1-intro.md

 # How do I use DDD?
 DDD works in two main stages: generate noise-scaled circuits by inserting DDD sequences, and combining the resulting measurements post-execution.

+The section [Apply DDD](#apply-ddd) applies the protocol in a single step, and then in the section [Step by step application of DDD](#step-by-step-application-of-ddd), we’ll show how you can apply the technique stepwise.

 This workflow can be executed by a single call to {func}`.execute_with_ddd`.
 If more control is needed over the protocol, Mitiq provides {func}`.generate_circuits_with_ddd` and {func}`.ddd.combine_results` to handle the first and second steps respectively.